 Risks to Consider

-Despite its reputation, gold is not risk-free.
+Despite its reputation, the asset is not risk-free.
 Its price can be volatile in the short term, reacting sharply to changes in interest rates, currency movements, and shifts in investor sentiment.
 Additionally, gold does not generate cash flow — it pays no dividends or interest — which may be a limiting factor for certain investment strategies.

 There are also practical considerations such as storage and security, particularly for physical gold.
 Financial instruments linked to gold introduce their own risks related to intermediaries and market infrastructure.
 For these reasons, gold is best viewed as part of a broader investment approach rather than a standalone solution.